matias-vazquez/microcontroladores/Lab03/README.md

 </div>

 ## Pre-lab
-* Install Proteus 8.11 using Tec de Monterrey's student license (available for free).
+* Install Proteus 8.11 using Tec de Monterrey's student license (free to students).
 Follow the intructions available at <a href="http://bit.ly/proteustec">http://bit.ly/proteustec</a>.
 * _**To access the licenses server and launch Proteus 8.11, you must be connected to TEC's VPN**_.

 ## Lab work